wavefrontHQ/docs/pages/doc/proxies_configuring.md

 <a id="proxy-configuration-properties"></a>
 ## Configuration Properties

-This section gives details on proxy configuration properties.
-All properties are also listed, in the [wavefront.conf.default file](https://github.com/wavefrontHQ/wavefront-proxy/blob/master/pkg/etc/wavefront/wavefront-proxy/wavefront.conf.default) on Github.
+This section gives details on the proxy configuration properties.
+All properties are also listed, in the [wavefront.conf.default file](https://github.com/wavefrontHQ/wavefront-proxy/blob/master/pkg/etc/wavefront/wavefront-proxy/wavefront.conf.default) on GitHub.

 ### General Configuration Properties